incaudio/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: Section with a form subtitle
     text: >
-      INC AUDIO is an innovative and artist-focused record label designed to provide emerging and established artists with comprehensive support and a platform for success.
+      INCINC AUDIO is an innovative and artist-focused record label designed to provide emerging and established artists with comprehensive support and a platform for success.
 Based in India and recently expanding into international markets, particularly Europe, INC AUDIO has quickly